hanneshayashi/terraform-provider-gdrive/README.md

   }
 }
 ```

+## Upgrade from 0.x

+Please see the [Upgrade Guide](https://registry.terraform.io/providers/hanneshayashi/gdrive/latest/docs/guides/version_1_upgrade) and make sure you have a backup of your state file before upgrading.

 ## Setup
 First, you need a GCP Service Account with [Domain Wide Delegation](https://support.google.com/a/answer/162106) set up with the Google Drive scope.